Nadifa Mohamed: Literary career

 She was chosen as one of Granta magazine's "Best of Young British Novelists" in 2013, and in April 2014 was selected for the Hay Festival's Africa39 list of 39 Sub-Saharan African writers aged under 40 with potential and talent to define future trends in African literature.

 Her writing has also been published in such outlets as The Guardian and Literary Hub, as well as in the anthology New Daughters of Africa (edited by Margaret Busby, 2019), which includes poetry by Mohamed.

 In June 2018, Mohamed was elected Fellow of the Royal Society of Literature in its "40 Under 40" initiative.

 She joined the English Creative Writing faculty of Royal Holloway, University of London, in 2018.

 Her 2021 novel, The Fortune Men, is based on the true story of Mahmood Mattan, whom her father knew.
 The book is about a petty criminal in Cardiff, Wales, who becomes the last man to be hanged there, wrongfully convicted of murder in 1952.
 In The Guardian, Ashish Ghadiali wrote of Mohamed that the novel "confirms her as a literary star of her generation", while Michael Donkor described the book as a "determined, nuanced and compassionate exposure of injustice".
 The Fortune Men was shortlisted for the 2021 Booker Prize, and at the 2022 Wales Book of the Year Awards won the "triple crown": taking the Rhys Davies Trust Fiction Award, the Wales Arts Review People's Choice Award and the overall prize for Wales Book of the Year.

 Mohamed has said that her next book will be "a contemporary novel set in the world of Somali women in London".

 Television work

 In 2023, Mohamed was commissioned by Channel 4 to present the historical documentary Britain’s Human Zoos, about Britain's fascination, dating from the late Victorian era, with objectifying Black and Brown people in "human zoos" for the purpose of entertainment.
 At the 2024 Edinburgh TV Festival, Mohamed won the Best Presenter (Factual) award.

 Also for Channel 4, Mohamed presented the film Churchill: Britain's Secret Apartheid, aired on 19 October 2024.
 In The Guardian, Phil Harrison called it a "fascinating documentary about how the people of Britain reacted when US troops arrived during the second world war, bringing promises of freedom and, paradoxically, codified racism within their segregated army.
 Winston Churchill seemingly wrestled with this; cheeringly, most Brits ignored it."

+In December 2025, Mohamed joined the four-episode docudrama Titanic Sinks Tonight aired by BBC Two.
+In January 2026, she appeared in Lucy Worsley's Victorian Murder Club also aired by BBC Two.